denzelrenner/LIFE4136-Group1-Rotation2/README.md

 Now rotate molecule to choose a good starting position that will show everything you want when it rotates.
 It will be rotating up to down and this can be accomplished running the script below to produce a series of images after every rotation

-In the pymol command line run the code below to produce a directory with a collection of diploid g46214 images
+In the PyMOL command line run the code below to produce a directory with a collection of diploid g46214 images
 ```bash
 run ~/diploid_temporary_image_generation.py
 ```

 The series of images produced for the diploid protein only and the tetraploid protein only will be stitched together to produce a movie file for the diploid protein rotating and a movie file for the tetraploid protein rotating.
-This can be accomplished by running the script below in the command line
+This can be accomplished by running the script below in the regular command line on your local machine.

 ```bash
 bash make_protein_rotation_movie.sh
 ```

 # Conclusion
-By following the steps outlined in this analysis, we were able to identify g46214 as showing strong similarity to bbox21 proteins from the bbox family, and g10577 showed strong similarity to retrotransposons.

-In our analysis, we found a truncation in the C-terminus of the tetraploid g10577 which might impair its' function.
-Given the genomic instability polyploids are faced with it might be better to not have this transposon function

-With regards to g46214, we found mutations that increased the hydrophobicity of a motif that might be necessary for protein-protein interactions.
-These results still need to be experimentally validated.
+We were able to model our g46214 and g10577 proteins in diploids and tetraploids.
+For g10577 you should observe a truncation at the C-terminus in the tetraploid relative to the diploid and this protein might be  retrotransposon.
+For g46214 there was a single mutation that led to a more hydrophobic residue in tetraploids relative to diploids at a possible protein-protein interaction motif. g46214 showed strong similarity to bbx21 proteins in other plant species.